[Column] Long ago, there was another Angela Merkel

 For there is one female leader in European history whom Merkel resembles much more than the fiery, authoritarian Catherine, who once staged a coup with her lover against her husband and whose greatest ambition it was to make Russia ever larger and mightier: the Habsburg empress Maria-Theresia.

-Maria-Theresa, a contemporary of Catherine who lived from 1717 to 1780 (the 18th century was the century of powerful women), was a cautious, conservative leader.
+Maria-Theresia, a contemporary of Catherine who lived from 1717 to 1780 (the 18th century was the century of powerful women), was a cautious, conservative leader.
 She did everything one step at a time, hated conflict, and was driven by moral standards rather than power politics or a penchant for grandeur.

 And, coincidence or not, Maria-Theresia was also nicknamed "Mutti" [Mother].